MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-get-started-teams.md

 1. Select **Publish**.

-You will need to follow a few more actions to actually make the bot available to employees.
+You'll need to follow a few more actions to actually make the bot available to employees.

 >[!TIP]
 > If you are already in a conversation with the bot, you can type *start over* to the bot after publishing the latest bot content.
 This will restart the conversation with the bot, with the latest content published.